-To apply any of the settings you change on this page, click the Apply button.
-To cancel any changes you've entered on this page, click the Cancel button.
+To save your changes on this page, click the Apply button.
+To cancel any unsaved changes on this page, click the Cancel button.
 To get more information about the features, click the Help button.

 PPPoE

 Some DSL-based ISPs use PPPoE (Point-to-Point Protocol over Ethernet) to establish Internet connections.
 If you are connected to the Internet through a DSL line, check with your ISP to see if they use PPPoE.
 If they do, you will have to enable PPPoE.